-Conclusions Hydrocarbons (isobutane-R600a and propane-R290) represent the best long-term solution for both low and medium pressure light commercial self-contained applications.
+Hydrocarbons (isobutane, R600a and propane-R290) represent the best long term solution for both low and medium pressure light commercial self-contained applications.
 Future EU legislation changes are expected to remove some of the existing roadblocks related to charge limits.
-As for the transition period between now and 2022, R452A can also be considered as an alternative refrigerant (see ECN R452A 2016) for both LBP and MBP but also R448A, and R449A mixtures can be used with specific Embraco R404A series within a restricted operating envelope (see ECN R448A 2019 and ECN R449A 2018 and ECN R448A/R449A LBP 2020).
-Using the blends mentioned above outside of Embraco approved system conditions, or using other transition blends like R407F or R407A as an alternative refrigerant for systems using compressors Embraco R404A may require system changes such as a reduction in condensing temperature (larger condenser, improved ventilation) or return gas temperature in order to achieve a similar thermal profile to R404A.
-To maintain an Embraco warranty, the final application needs to be validated by the Embraco Technical Support Teamon a caseby-case basis.
+As for the transition period between now and 2022, R452A can also be considered as an alternative refrigerant (see ECN R452A 2016) for both LBP and MBP but also R448A, and R449A mixtures can be used with specific Embraco R404A series within a restricted operating envelope (see ECN R448A 2019, ECN R449A 2018 and ECN R448A/R449A LBP 2020).
+Using the blends mentioned above outside of Embraco approved system conditions, or using other transition blends like R407F or R407A alternative as an refrigerant for systems using

+Embraco R404A compressors may require system changes such as a reduction in condensing temperature (larger condenser, improved ventilation) or return gas temperature in order to achieve a similar thermal profile to R404A.
+To maintain an Embraco warranty, the final application needs to be validated by the Embraco Technical Support Teamona caseby-case basis.
 In particular, using these blends in systems operating under high compression ratio conditions should be avoided.
 R513A and R450A are approved as alternative to R134a for use during the transition period in specific Embraco R134a series (see ECN R513A R450A 2017 and ECN CR/2966/en/18/10).
-R1234vf is also an acceptable alternative for R134a for the long term, though its flammability must be taken into consideration.
+R1234yf is also an acceptable alternative for R134a for the long term, though its flammability must be taken into consideration.